-10 Catullus, Carmina 64 305-320.

-Spinning is also the most time-intensive step of the textile process and therefore can become a production bottleneck.
+10 Catullus, Carmina 64 305-320 thread either for the warp strands or sewing thread.11 To ply thread, two or more single threads are spun in the opposite direction (i.e. if they were spun clockwise for the initial single, they would be plied counter-clockwise), causing the threads to fold back on each other.
+Spinning is also the most timeintensive step of the textile process and therefore can become a production bottleneck.
 While we have no primary records indicating the actual amount of time it took Roman women to spin, various attempts have been made to gauge this.
 One method is using experimental archaeology to test the amount of time required.
-At my own rate of spinning it would take 180 hours to spin one Roman pound of wool.12 Based on similar experiments at the Centre for Textile Research, Mary Harlow estimates it would take roughly 900 hours to spin the 40km of thread required to make a Roman toga.
-13 Ulrike Roth estimates that at a rate of 100 metres per hour to spin wool, it would take roughly 135 hours to produce the 13,500m of thread to weave a Roman tunic.
-14 These experiments, however, are limited the the spinning capabilities of those conducting the tests and it is difficult to recreate the level of skill and ease that a Roman woman would have had.
+At my own rate of spinning it would take 180 hours to spin one Roman pound of wool.12 Based on similar experiments at the Centre for Textile Research, Mary Harlow estimates it would take roughly 900 hours to spin the 40km of thread required to make a Roman toga.13 Ulrike Roth estimates that at a rate of 100 metres per hour to spin wool, it would take roughly 135 hours to produce the 13,500m of thread to weave a Roman tunic.14 These experiments, however, are limited the the spinning capabilities of those conducting the tests and it is difficult to recreate the level of skill and ease that a Roman woman would have had.
 References to cultures who still produce thread using a drop spindle are perhaps more accurate.
-Traditional spinners from the Andes average roughly ninety-eight vards an hour to spin wool or alpaca fiber.
-15 An Incan tunic required roughly four hundred hours to spin the required thread.
-16 Calculating between cultural sources, Virginia Postrel indicates that it would take 444 hours by an Andean spinner to spin the 40km Harlow estimates for a Roman toga, 400 hours using an Indian charkha spinning wheel, and 440 hours on a medium spinning wheel.17

-Spinning is the stage of textile production most closely associated with women.
-Evidence from job titles in epitaphs indicates that the job of spinner,
+Traditional spinners from the Andes average roughly ninety-eight yards an hour to spin wool or alpaca fiber.15 An Incan tunic required roughly four hundred hours to spin the required thread.16 Calculating between cultural sources, Virginia Postrel indicates that it would take 444 hours by an Andean spinner to spin the 40km Harlow estimates for a Roman toga, 400 hours using an Indian charkha spinning wheel, and 440 hours on a medium spinning wheel.17 Spinning is the stage of textile production most closely associated with women.
+Evidence from job titles in epitaphs indicates that the job of spinner, quasillaria, was performed exclusively by women.
+Though it is entirely possible that some male domestic slaves and servants performed this task 11 Wild 2002, 10.

-12 Timing myself, it took 12h 25m to spin .8 oz of wool and produce 128 yards of thread, a Roman pound is roughly 11.6 oz of wool.

-13 Harlow 2016, 139.
+12 Timing myself, it took 12h 25m to spin .8 oz of wool and produce 128 yards of thread, a Roman pound is roughly 11.6 oz of wool 13 Harlow 2016, 139.

-15 Franguemont 2011, 13.
+15 Franquemont 2011, 13.